Modeling the Risk of In-Person Instruction during the COVID-19 Pandemic

-While the Fall 2020 semester proved that the University could safely reopen campus, and the level of in-person instruction during that semester was substantially above that offered by many other universities at the time \citep{fall_2020_ivies_plans}, the number of in-person classes remained significantly below pre-pandemic levels.
-This continued in Spring 2021: the number of in-person courses offered remained lower than pre-pandemic levels and again most students who returned to campus enrolled in hybrid schedules and took the majority of their classes virtually \citep{dailysun_spring2021_classes}.
+While the Fall 2020 semester proved that the University had the ability to safely reopen campus, and the level of in-person instruction during that semester was substantially above that offered by many other universities at the time \citep{fall_2020_ivies_plans}, the number of in-person classes remained significantly below pre-pandemic levels.
+This continued in Spring 2021; the number of in-person courses offered remained lower than pre-pandemic levels and again most students who returned to campus enrolled in hybrid schedules and took the majority of their classes virtually \citep{dailysun_spring2021_classes}.

 The University started to gauge the possibility of offering the full roster of courses in-person when planning the Fall 2021 semester, since much of the community would have been vaccinated at the onset of the semester.
 However, the University faced considerable uncertainty about the safety of offering a full roster of in-person courses.
 The level of safety associated with using all classrooms, not just rooms with high-quality ventilation, and filling them at greater density was not well understood.
 Adding to this challenge, the SARS-CoV-2 Delta variant emerged in the summer of 2021 with increased infectivity compared to the original strain and resistance to vaccines \citep{callaway2021delta}.
 Figure \ref{FA2021.timeline} shows a timeline of how the emergence of the Delta variant coincided with our planning period for the Fall 2021 semester.